 Mediation is an excellent alternative to litigation which can facilitate a resolution while reducing the emotional impact as well as the time and cost associated with child custody and parenting time disputes.

 Are you concerned about the difference between physical and legal child custody in a Carlsbad divorce case?
-We invite you to review the recommendations of our clients and the legal industry and contact Burke & Domercq, LLP or call 760-434-3330 to schedule an appointment with one of our attorneys.
+We invite you to review the recommendations of our clients and the legal industry and contact Burke & Domercq, APC or call 760-434-3330 to schedule an appointment with one of our attorneys.